Efficient validation of Boson Sampling from binned photon-number distributions: Introduction

 \subsection{Validation of Boson Sampling}

 A plethora of validation tests for boson samplers have been proposed which are able to discriminate between ideal boson samplers and other mock-up distributions, such as the uniform distribution, distributions generated by distinguishable input photon, or mean-field samplers \cite{walschaers2020signatures}.
 Techniques such as pattern recognition or machine learning~\cite{agresti2019pattern, flamini2019visual}, Bayesian testing \cite{bentivegna2015bayesian}, coarse-grained measurements \cite{wang2016certification, carolan2015universal}, Heavy Output Generation \cite{zhong2020science}, or the analysis of marginal distributions have also been applied \cite{villalonga2021efficient}.
 Each method offers its own advantages and disadvantages.
+A recent publication combined a variety of the tests cited the above applied sequentially to come up with a single metric describing the quality of the experiment, the Photonic Quality Factor \cite{mezher2022assessing}.
 In the context of our work, we put forward the following list of desiderata for a faithful validation test, focusing on sensitivity to realistic noise sources and computational efficiency.
 We would like a validation test to obey the following criteria: \begin{enumerate} \item \emph{Generality:} The interferometer in a boson sampling experiment is drawn at random from the Haar measure, so an important requirement for a validation test is that it is applicable to an \emph{arbitrary} linear interferometer. \item \emph{Sensitivity to multiphoton interference:} High-order multiphoton interference is at the core of the classical hardness of boson sampling \cite{shchesnovich2019noise, shchesnovich2021distinguishing}.
 Partial distinguishability of the input photons is one of the most important noise sources in boson sampling, which may render the outcome probabilities easy to approximate.
 Experiments with a constant amount of photon distinguishability may be simulated by considering only $k$-photon interference terms, for some fixed value of $k$ \cite{RenemaOxfordPaper, moylett2019classically}.
 Hence, a validation test should be sensitive to high-order multiphoton interference in order to discriminate an ideal boson sampler from one with partially distinguishable photons. \item \emph{Sampling efficiency:} Resources available for validation are limited since, compared to the exponentially large system size (domain of the sampled distribution), only a moderate amount of samples are observed.
 For this reason, we request that a validation test is able to discriminate a noisy boson sampler (with some fixed noise parameters) from an ideal one by using a number of samples that scales only polynomially in the system size. \item \emph{Computational efficiency:} A last requirement is efficiency in post-processing the classical data.
 Many validation tests that aim at comparing the experiment to an ideal boson sampler require the computation of outcome probabilities, or the classical simulation of ideal boson sampling, which takes exponential time.
 This becomes prohibitive as experiments grow larger, which is why we restrict ourselves to polynomial-time computations in the system size. \end{enumerate}